 Lunch appetizers: Arugula salad with watermelon pickles, goat cheese, and blackberry/ale vinaigrette; Caesar salad with white anchovies; Capitol Hill salad with apples, blue cheese, pecans, and cider vinaigrette; butternut-squash soup with parsnip chips and crème fraîche; chipotle-marinated shrimp with cheddar/grits cake and Creole tomato sauce.

-Lunch main courses: Fried chicken with buttermilk mashed potatoes and sausage gravy; blackened catfish with sweet-potato mash and crawfish étouffée; spring-vegetable ravioli; salmon with braised apples, roasted beets, and citrus-brown-butter; grilled hanger steak with black-pepper jelly and boardwalk fries.
+Lunch main courses: Fried chicken with buttermilk mashed potatoes and sausage gravy; blackened catfish with sweet-potato mash and crawfish étouffée; spring-vegetable ravioli; salmon with braised apples, roasted beets, and citrus-brown-butter; grilled hanger steak with black-pepper jelly and board

 Dinner appetizers: Arugula salad with watermelon pickles, goat cheese, and blackberry/ale vinaigrette; Caesar salad with white anchovies; Capitol Hill salad with apples, blue cheese, pecans, and cider vinaigrette; crab bisque with bourbon cream; spice-rubbed tuna with fried green tomatoes; soup of the day.